 Throughout her body of work, Tran proposes that enlargening our adult visions of children has significant implications for the ways that curriculum, schooling, and research are enacted, especially as we account for the historical, social, and political conditions wherein childhoods play out.
 Her research draws out a politics of the child, which asks, which children are afforded which rights, which protections, and which childhoods?
 These questions are threaded through her courses, which include topics such as critical pedagogies and visual research methods, children’s environments and geographies, multi-species relations, and curriculum as socio-material assemblages.

-Tran was part of the 2019-2021 STAR cohort of the Literacy Research Association.
+Tran was a 2017-2018 AERA Minority Dissertation Fellow, part of the 2019-2021 STAR cohort of the Literacy Research Association, and a 2023 Emerging Scholar of AERA's Critical Perspectives in Early Childhood Education SIG.
 Over the last few years, she has been working with Vivek Vellanki (as part of their VT/TV collective) on how teachers can re-imagine place and space from children's perspectives.
 With Victoria Restler, she has co-edited the childhood & youth section of the Palgrave Encyclopedia of Critical Perspectives on Mental Health (2019-2023).
-And with Haeny Yoon and Catherine Cheng Stahl, she's explored ways to tell multimodal stories of being Asian American.
+With Haeny Yoon and Catherine Cheng Stahl, she's explored ways to tell multimodal stories of being Asian American.
 Tran has published her work in Children's Geographies, Harvard Educational Review, Language Arts, Urban Education, and Bank Street Occasional Papers.
 Her profile photograph was made by Tulasi, who was 3 years old at the time.

 Ed.D. in Curriculum & Teaching (Early Childhood Education), Teachers College, Columbia University (2018)

 Coursework towards a Ph.D. in Special Education, University of Washington (2005-2007)